 Surveys pay much more than transactions and can range from a few dozen points to 1,000+ points.

-What’s nice is that many surveys only take one question or a few minutes, which is shorter than most paid survey sites.
+What’s nice is that many surveys only take one question or a few minutes, which is shorter than most cash survey sites.

 One interesting feature of the Pogo app is a section where you can compare your various monthly bills against other providers to try and find a cheaper quote.